temporalio/documentation/docs/go/how-to-send-a-signal-to-a-workflow-execution-in-go.md

 If you are unsure of the status of the Workflow Execution that you are sending the Signal to, you can use the `SignalWithStartWorkflow()` method on the Go SDK Temporal Client to start the Workflow Execution and give it the Signal it at the same time.

-This method does not take a Run Id as a parameter.
+Because the Workflow Execution may not exist, this method does not take a Run ID as a parameter

 ```go
 // ...